SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I know, it's just so hard when I've been like this for so long."

-*"You need to try again, and again, until you do it and get the help you need."*
+*"You need to try again, and again, until you do it, until you get the help you need."*

 "I'll try again, okay?
 Geez, I thought me trying would have made today easier…"